rhyslwells/Data-Archive/content/standardised/Model Parameters Tuning.md

 ![[Pasted image 20241231142918.png]]

-To find optimial model paramaters, graph the parameter against error of the model.
+To find optimal model parameters, graph the parameter against error of the model.

 On the left plot, the solid lines represent the predictions from these models.
 A polynomial model with degree 1 produces a straight line that intersects very few data points, while the maximum degree hews very closely to every data point.